JuzerShakir/fmb/README.md

 -   Loading additional content with hotwire don't work if '**%>**' text is removed from the `app/views/shared/_results.html.erb` file.
 -   Generate SQL query for inactive sabeels.
 -   '**Back**' button doesn't redirect to last visited page after user clicks on an un-authorized link.
--   Let `admin` have access the ability to change the _current-year_ value for takhmeen.

 ---